Donald Carr: Life and career

 After university, Carr went to work for a Midlands brewery, but before starting he was given permission to tour as vice-captain to Nigel Howard in the Marylebone Cricket Club (MCC) team in India, Pakistan and Ceylon.
 He played in two Test matches against India in 1951–52.
 In the first, at Delhi, England were in a desperate situation until he and Allan Watkins stayed together for just over five hours and added 158 to save the game.
 He was captain in Howard's absence in the fifth Test, which was the first time England lost to India, leaving the series drawn at 1–1.
 In his Test career he played four innings in two matches at an average of 33.75, and a highest score of 76.
-He took two Test wickets for the loss of 140 runs.
+He took two Test wickets for 140 runs.

 He captained an MCC "A" side in Pakistan in 1955-56.
 He had been in the same Oxford side in 1949 as his opposing captain, Abdul Hafeez Kardar.
 He upset Kardar by joking that his nickname at Oxford, "the Mystic of the East", had been mistranslated as "the Mistake of the East".
 During the third unofficial Test at Peshawar, Carr and two other England players carried out a prank on the umpire Idris Baig, who had given several decisions that the England side regarded as poor, soaking him with water.
 Baig took this good-naturedly, but Hafeez decided to treat it as an insult to the pride of Pakistan.
 MCC offered to cancel the tour and subsequently held Carr responsible for the incident, something that he had already accepted.

-Carr scored 2,292 runs at an average of more than 44 runs an innings in the 1959 season, and was named Wisden Cricketer of the Year in 1960.
+Carr scored 2,092 runs at an average of more than 44 runs an innings in the 1959 season, and was named Wisden Cricketer of the Year in 1960.

 Carr played 745 innings on 446 first-class matches, with an average of 28.61 and a top score of 170.
 He took 328 first-class wickets at an average of 34.74, and a best performance of 7 for 53.

 Carr represented Oxford University at football, and played in the FA Amateur Cup final twice for the winning Pegasus side in 1951 and 1953.

 Carr later became an ICC match referee.
 After his retirement, he became assistant secretary of the MCC from 1963 to 1976, and then secretary to the Cricket Council and the Test and County Cricket Board – both forerunners of the England and Wales Cricket Board (ECB) – for ten years after that.
 He also managed several MCC tours in the 1960s and 1970s.